119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 What is a Salvage Title Car?

-A salvage title car is a vehicle that has been determined to be a total loss by an insurance company due to an accident, theft, fire, flood, or serious damage that has happened to it.
+A salvage title car is one declared total loss by an insurance company due to severe damage from an accident, theft, fire, or flood.
 In Ontario, there are criteria established that define a salvage vehicle.
 Once a car has been issued a salvage title status, it means the cost to repair the car is greater than the worth of the vehicle.

 Why Do Individuals Purchase Vehicles with Salvage Titles?

 The primary rationale for individuals purchasing salvage title cars is the cost.
 Salvage cars tend to be significantly less expensive than similar year/make models with clean titles.
 Some purchasers believe that they can repair the vehicle for less and utilize it for personal needs or sell it for a profit.
 At times, individuals will also purchase salvage vehicles for parts.
-The cost of reusable parts in a wrecked vehicle usually will exceed the cost of the entire salvage vehicle.
+The value of reusable parts in a wrecked vehicle often exceeds the total cost of the salvage car itself.

 Common Safety Risks Associated with Salvage Title Cars

 Salvage title cars often hide serious safety risks like structural damage, faulty airbags, and brake issues.
-Let’s learn the common dangers that can put you and others at risk on the road.
+Here are some common dangers that could put you and others at risk on the road.

 1. Hidden Damage